zaphosting/docs/docs/vserver-linux-security-tips.md

 Many people use Cloudflare as their domain DNS manager, Cloudflare not only has one of the largest networks in the world, which offer lower page load times, lower latency and better overall experience, but they also protect your websites from DoS/DDoS attacks, including flooding and new types of attacks that come to light every day.
 In this guide, you will learn how to protect your web server from attacks.

-We will start by assuming that your domain is already managed by Cloudflare, if not you can follow [their guide.](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/)
+We will start by assuming that your domain is already managed by Cloudflare, if not you can follow [their guide](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/) to move your domain.

 Go to the DNS Records tab from Cloudflare's dashboard, and make sure that your record to your webserver has the orange cloud and says "Proxied".
 ![](https://i.imgur.com/wNEoWQP.png)

 Then, all traffic passing through your domain will go through Cloudflare and from there to your server, being legitimate traffic.
-However, your server is still accessible from outside Cloudflare, for this we must limit access to ports 80 and 443 of the TCP protocol of your Linux server, and only allow access if it comes from legitimate Cloudflare traffic.
+However, your server is still accessible from outside Cloudflare, for this you must limit access to ports 80 and 443 of the TCP protocol of your Linux server, and only allow access if it comes from legitimate Cloudflare traffic.

 To do that, you can manually limit access using firewall rules from the [Cloudflare public IPv4 list](https://cloudflare.com/ips-v4) and [Cloudflare public IPv6 list](https://cloudflare.com/ips-v6).